Skip to main content

 It works by drawing the best-fitting straight line through your data points.
 For example, if you spend $5 on posters and sell 50 cups, and $10 on posters and sell 100 cups, the line will show how much your sales increase for every extra dollar you spend.

 Businesses use linear regression analysis to predict future outcomes.
 If your lemonade stand follows the pattern, you can estimate how many cups you'll sell if you spend $15 on advertising.
 This method helps people make smart decisions based on past information.
+In such scenarios, the machine learning algorithm behind this, can help you to identify the relationship or hidden patterns.

 Why Use Linear Regression Analysis for Sales Data?